Do you want to stop your chickens from sleeping in trees?

 It is important to build a comfortable chicken coop so that chickens get a better roosting and sleeping space at night.

-1. Building a right coop design
+1. Building the right coop design

-2. Right design of perches
+2. The right design of perches

 Chickens love to roost on heightened perches.
 The roosting bars must be at least 1.5 to 2 feet above the ground.

 Fit the roosting bars properly to avoid wobbling.
-Unstable perches may cause injury and they don’t feel like trees.
+Unstable perches may cause injury, and they don’t feel like trees.

 3. Proper ventilation